Stas-Fridman/SQL-Netflix_database/README.md

 - Excel: Used for data cleaning and preprocessing.
 - pgAdmin 4: Used as the database management tool to create a new table and import the cleaned dataset.

-## Project Structure

-The project is structured as follows:

-- `data/`: Contains the cleaned dataset file in CSV format.
-- `queries/`: Contains the SQL queries used for data analysis.
-- `README.md`: The documentation file you are currently reading.

 ## Usage

 To run the SQL queries and perform analysis on the Netflix database, follow these steps: